lahsivjar/DataManager/README.md

 This was my first java project.
+There are many errors in this project, USE AT YOUR OWN RISK.

 It is a simple application for managing grades, mess bills etc.

 To run this you must have a mysql server running on your system.